 how to make soap - line the soap mould with greaseproof papermaking soap - pour the liquid soap into the lined mouldmaking soap leave the mould to cure

-After 18-24 hours the soap can be removed from the mould and cut into bars.
-Then it needs to be left in a cool dry place to cure for a minimum of 4 weeks.
+After 18-24 hours we were told our soap can be removed from the mould and cut into bars.
+Then it needs to be left in a cool dry place to cure – see below for more on curing.
 After curing the soap will have hardened considerably and will be ready to use, or to wrap as a great option as a handmade gift.

-Having learned how to make our first batch of soap, we head off to the village pub for lunch.
+Back to my workshop, we finish off our morning’s work by heading to the village pub for lunch.
 Sausages and mash and a glass of red wine definitely helped to get the creative juices flowing.
 Now that I’ve mastered the basic soap making technique, Emma lets me loose in the studio to try out some different fragrance and ingredient combinations for myself!

 Batch 2: lavender, orange, oats and apricot kernel oil soap